rodrigorc/inputmap/README.md

    * `product`: An hexadecimal number to be reported as ProductId, defaults to 0.
    * `version`: The version of the device, mostly useless.
 Defaults to 1.

-Additionally, you map all the buttons and axis of the virtual device and how the physical devices map to them.
+Additionally, you map all the buttons and axes of the virtual device and how the physical devices map to them.

 #### Maps in the `[output]` section